-3.1 Overview of the Economic Development and Enterprise Block
+3.1 Overview of City Growth

 Our Enterprise and Development Block is a local derivative of sub-regional, regional and national policies and strategies.
 The performance indicators and targets for the EDE Block have been drawn primarily from our Prosperous City Action Plan, part of the current Community Strategy, which is being redrafted for 2006-09.
 The Prosperous City element will draw upon our recent work on our City Growth Strategy, which fed into our recent Local Enterprise Growth Initiative - LEGI bid.